jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 But we want to make sure that pyspark uses multiple cores for parallel processing, so we provide a `MASTER` environment variable.
 If you were to implement this as a program you would need to add a statement as show below.
-You will do this later in this lab when we use spark-submit.
+You will do this later in this lab when we use `spark-submit`.
 ```
 sc = SparkContext("local[2]", "MyApp")
 ```